kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 logs or events for this purpose.
 -->

-The memory/cpu manager will be under the pod resources API.
-And there are proposed metrics to improve this in [kubernetes/kubernetes#127155](https://github.com/kubernetes/kubernetes/pull/127155)
+Operators can use the CPU, memory, and topology manager metrics listed below to identify allocation and admission activity.
+CPU allocations are also visible through the kubelet Pod Resources API.

 ###### How can someone using this feature know that it is working for their instance?

-- [X] Other (treat as last resort)
+- [x] Other (treat as last resort)
   - Details: check the kubelet metric `cpu_manager_pinning_requests_total`
   - check the kubelet metric `memory_manager_pinning_requests_total`

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-n/a
+No feature-specific SLOs are introduced.
+Existing kubelet SLOs continue to apply.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

-These will be the same as cpu/memory/topology manager.
+The CPU, memory, and topology manager pinning and admission request and error metrics listed above are the SLIs for this feature.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-Since the CPU/Memory/Topology manager are already implemented most of the metrics are implemented.
-If we find missing metrics on Windows we will address as we move to Beta/Stable.
+No additional feature-specific metrics are required for beta.
+The CPU, memory, and topology manager metrics listed in `kep.yaml` provide the required observability.

 ### Dependencies

 ###### Does this feature depend on any specific services running in the cluster?

-This will require changes to CRI and containerd Windows agents.
+This feature requires the CRI v1 `WindowsCpuGroupAffinity` field and containerd `v2.3.0` or later with its paired runhcs release, as documented in the Version Skew Strategy.

 ### Scalability